-- The heels can be down or up.
-Which seems harder? - The knees can be bent or straight.
-Which seems harder? b. - (Invent) In complete sentences, describe the key elements of Adho Mukha Svanasana.
-3. - (Apply) In Adho Mukha Svanasana, decide what will happen when the body position changes. - If the feet are closer to the hands, is it easier or harder for the heels to touch the ground? - If the feet are closer to the hands, is it easier or harder for the knees to be straight? b. - c.
-If the knees are bent, is it easier or harder to straighten the back? - d.
+1. (Explore) The pictures at right show four versions of the pose Downward-Facing Dog , or simply Down Dog (Adho Mukha Svanasana in Sanskrit).
+Use all four to decide: a.
+Which of the following do not touch the ground? toes, head, wrists, palms, fingers b.
+Are the hips bent or straight? c.
+Is the back curved or straight? d.
+Is the neck bent or straight? e.
+Are the elbows bent or straight?
+2. (Invent) In a good version of Adho Mukha Svanasana: a.
+The heels can be down or up.
+Which seems harder? b.
+The knees can be bent or straight.
+Which seems harder?
+3. (Invent) In complete sentences, describe the key elements of Adho Mukha Svanasana.
+4. (Apply) In Adho Mukha Svanasana, decide what will happen when the body position changes. a.
+If the feet are closer to the hands, is it easier or harder for the heels to touch the ground? b.
+If the feet are closer to the hands, is it easier or harder for the knees to be straight? c.
+If the knees are bent, is it easier or harder to straighten the back? d.
 If the ears are between the upper arms, is it easier or harder to straighten the back?

-Figure 7: Sample Model: Set of Examples with EIA Learning Cycle Questions for Yoga Poses
+Figure 6: Sample Model: Set of Examples with EIA Learning Cycle Questions for Yoga Poses

-Figure 8 is adapted from a workshop designed to help teachers understand how POGIL activities work and how to write them.
+Figure 7 is adapted from a workshop designed to help teachers understand how POGIL activities work and how to write them.
 It shows a set of four line drawings of faces.
 In this workshop, participants first complete a "mini-activity" (questions 1-8) and then a "meta-activity" (questions 9-12) about the mini-activity.
 The mini-activity has four short EIA LEARNING CYCLES.
 Questions 1, 3, 5, and 7 ask participants to use different subsets of the faces to describe a "good" face, and questions 2, 4, 6, and 8 ask them to apply their description to identify or draw other faces.
 The meta-activity has one learning cycle, which prompts participants to explore their experience in the mini-activity, invent guidelines for choosing examples, and then apply those guidelines in another situation.
 In fact, one draft of the workshop used a set of yoga poses, but faces seemed much easier for teachers unfamiliar with yoga.